SteveJustin1963/tec-SCOPE/README.md

 In this project, we will be developing a system to control a DIY Dobson 200mm F5 telescope in three stages.
 Here's my baby $35 off Gumtree.
-Needs an eyepiece but has a spare 200mm mirror.

 ![image](https://user-images.githubusercontent.com/58069246/210939819-5d845b3c-116c-424e-b404-cfd4097ebc1e.png)